groupclaes/oe-connector/README.md

     // "out": Optional parameter, specifies the output field.
 No value is required { "pos": 3, "out": true }
   ],
-  // Time the procedure should be cached if not cached already, 0 bypasses caching
+  // Time in milliseconds the procedure should be cached if not cached already, 0 bypasses caching
   // Always bypass caching for confidential information "cache": 0
 }